debods/DigiHubInstaller/README.md

 DigiHub, builds on the DigiPi platform and allows installation on any pre-installed, Linux distribution, the primary benefit being flexible configurability.
-The installation script has been built and tested on Debian based (bookworm and trixie) Linux distributions meaning it can still be installed on Raspberry Pi OS (on a Pi Zero 2W, Pi 3, 4 or, 5)
+The installation script has been built and tested on Debian based (bookworm and trixie) Linux distributions meaning it can still be installed on Raspberry Pi OS (running on a Pi Zero 2W, Pi 3, 4 or, 5)

-All software is open-source licensed and is freely available
+All software is open-source licensed and is freely available.